Alternate Blood Hunter

 Melee Marksman

-Having a hostile creature within 5 feet of you doesn't impose disadvantage on your ranged weapon attacks, so long as you are attacking a creature within 5 feet.
+Having a Hostile creature within 5 feet of you does not impose disadvantage on your ranged weapon attacks, so long as you are also attacking a target within 5 feet.

 Versatile Fighting